Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ![image](https://github.com/Duckierstone42/ML4641Project/assets/133888360/21af7122-91bf-4a4f-a2f4-a8299ab9c172)

-The above image shows the bounding boxes around each object.
+The above image is an example image from the training data set.
+The borders around each object are called the "bounding boxes", and we aim to train our model to construct boxes just like these.

 ### Quantitative Metrics